 Instead, focus on what the intention is behind that goal.
+The same is true when it comes to your new year’s resolutions.
 Perhaps it is to save the rainforest or to help with reducing carbon emissions, or maybe it is to cut costs so that you can take your family on a vacation.

 The intention is much more effective because it becomes a part of who you are, not just what you do.

 6. To Reach your New Year’s Resolutions, Create New & Empowered Habits